 Consider a hypothetical Encrypted type qualifier, which denotes that the representation of an object (such as a String, CharSequence, or byte[]) is encrypted.
 To use the Basic checker for the Encrypted type system, follow three steps.

 1. Define an annotation for the Encrypted qualifier:

 ''' package myquals;

 /

 Denotes that the representation of an object is encrypted.

 ...

 /

 @TypeQualifier

 @SubtypeOf(Unqualified.class)

 public @interface Encrypted {}

+Write @Encrypted denotations in your programs

 '''

 2. Write @Encrypted annotations in your program: